 Anamorphic cylindrical lenses are typically used to generate fan beams.
 These lenses are usually made from Fresnel sections and can be drum or ‘beehive’ in shape.
 Such optics may be used to produce a uniform light signal about the horizontal plane (an omnidirectional signal).
 The signal may be blanked or coloured in one or more sections around the horizon, or may exhibit one or more areas of increased intensity using condensing panels.
 The peak fixed intensities provided by these beacons range from a few tens of candelas to tens of thousands of candelas.

-Light sources used in marine aids-to-navigation signal lights are typically incandescent lamps or discharge lamps.
-Light emitting diodes (LEDs) are increasingly being used, while acetylene open flame or gas-mantle light sources are becoming increasingly rare.
+The types of light sources used in marine aids-to-navigation signal lights are diverse.
+Light emitting diodes (LEDs) are gradually replacing tungsten filament lamps or metal halide lamps., while acetylene open flame or gas-mantle light sources has almost ceased to exist.

 OBJECTIVE